emma-holmes/Source-Dissimilarity-Index-for-Python/README.md

 ## Getting started
 ### Prerequisites
-The code was written using MATLAB 2014b, although uses basic MATLAB functions that are compatible with older and newer versions of MATLAB.
-No additional toolboxes are required.
+The code was written using using Python 3.1.4.
+The code requires numpy..

-### Running the MATLAB script
+### Running the Python script
-The MATLAB code is contained within the following file: SourceDissimilarityIndex.m
+The Python code is contained within the following file: [SourceDissimilarityIndex.py](SourceDissimilarityIndex.py)

 The script takes two inputs: data1 and data2.
 The two inputs must have the same dimensions.